 On Sunday, Solend Labs posted a governance proposal to liquidate the largest whale account on the network.
 The platform claimed that the whale’s “extremely large margin position” was “putting Solend protocol and its users at risk”.
 Based on the details they shared, the whale held 5.7M SOL (worth about $170 million) at a liquidation price of $22.30.

 The user had also used their holdings to borrow $108 million in stablecoins.
-In the event that they might be liquidated, it could drastically bring down SOL prices.
+In short, if the user decided to liquidate their wallet, it could drastically bring down SOL prices.

 “If SOL drops to $22.30, the whale’s account becomes liquidatable for up to 20% of their borrows (~$21M),” the proposal read.
 “It’d be difficult for the market to absorb such an impact since liquidators generally market sell on DEXes.
 In the worst case, Solend could end up with bad debt.
 This could cause chaos, putting a strain on the Solana network.”